 Mountain boots are the first essential piece of mountain equipment.
-On the mountain without mountain bikers you can not, and their choice is not an easy job at all, especially if you are at the first pairs of mountain boots.
+On the mountain without them you can not, and their choice is not an easy job at all, especially if you are at the first pairs of mountain boots.

-Four tips to know how to choose mountain bikes are necessary and useful to both the most inconvenient and those who are skillful (because they will have the confirmation or completion of the strategy they apply when buying mountain bikes).
+Four tips to know how to choose mountain bootss are necessary and useful to both the most inconvenient and those who are skillful (because they will have the confirmation or completion of the strategy they apply when buying mountain boots).

 1. Do not appreciate the quality of mountain boots by price.
 The price is a good criterion, in general terms, but do not choose your mountain boots by price only.
 There are brands that offer exceptional quality and comfort at a price that can be 10-15% lower than other “famous” ones.
 What matters is: the materials used, the foot quality and how you stand in them.
 Often smaller manufacturers have products of exceptional quality at lower prices than similar names of large names.